 Yet, as cute as this scenario is, things can turn deadly fast.
 How you ask?

 Well, if you’re anything like many first time owners chances are your bearded dragon’s lighting set up and subsequent temperatures probably aren’t exactly ideal.

 But fear not!

 So, just keep reading if you’d like to learn all that you need to know about the proper bearded dragon lighting setup!
-OR feel free to use the Table of Contents below to navigate to a specific section!

 However, when it comes to the UVB bulb, the choices of what to use are way more limited, as you’ll soon discover further down in this article.

 ✅Pro Tip: Make sure that whatever bulb you use for your heat lamp emits WHITE light only.
 No colors.
 Colored lights can both throw off a bearded dragon’s circadian rhythm and irritate their eyes.

 What Light Do I Leave on At Night for My Bearded Dragon?

 Your bearded dragon does not need any type of nightlight or other lighting at night.
 In fact, providing them with such will only help to disturb their natural sleep cycle and leave them feeling grumpy and sleep deprived.